-This report presents results of the 2012 round of the Northland Macroinvertebrate Monitoring Programme, carried out by Pohe Environmental for the Northland Regional Council (NRC).
-This report also compares the 2012 results with results of previous monitoring undertaken from 1997 (biannual 1997-2002, annual thereafter), looking at trends in the main biotic indices.
-Thirty-eight State of Environment (SoE) sites and four Resource Consent (RC) locations (upstream and downstream sites) were assessed throughout Northland for 2012.
+This report presents results of the 2013 round of the Northland Macroinvertebrate Monitoring Programme, carried out by Pohe Environmental for the Northland Regional Council.
+This report also compares the 2013 results with results of previous monitoring undertaken from 1997 (biannual 1997-2002, annual thereafter), looking at trends in the main biotic indices.
+Thirty-seven State of Environment sites were assessed throughout Northland for 2013.

-Forty-five benthic samples were taken using the sampling protocols developed by the New Zealand Macroinvertebrate Working Group (Stark et al. 2001).
+Thirty-seven benthic samples were taken using the sampling protocols developed by the New Zealand Macroinvertebrate Working Group (Stark et al. 2001).
 These methods outline separate protocols for semi-quantitative sampling of hard-bottomed and soft-bottomed streams, therefore acknowledging the inherent differences in community composition found within.
-Both hard-bottomed and soft-bottomed streams were sampled during the 2012 monitoring programme using corresponding sampling protocols (26 C1 and 19 C2).
+Both hard-bottomed and soft-bottomed streams were sampled during the 2013 monitoring programme using corresponding sampling protocols (21 using C1 and 16 using C2).
 Data were analysed using the biotic indices taxonomic richness, percentage EPT, MCI, and SQMCI in order to describe and compare the community assemblages, and consequently report on water quality at each site.
 MCI and SQMCI data were transferred to the statistical package SigmaPlot 9.0 to produce LOWESS data points (tension of 0.4) for trend analysis.